Followers

 on British activities

 A curious example of bureaucratic snafu accidentally preventing failure also involves our celebrated Mechanic, Revere.
 The mechanics evidently received written orders and some sort of remuneration for their expenses.
 The orders may have been used to get through militia patrols.
 For whatever reason, Revere only received his orders from Dr. Warren, leader of the local Committee of Correspondence, two weeks after his clandestine ride.
 Had he had them with him, his role would have been exposed to the British when they searched him.
-History again might have taken a distinctly different course.
+History might have taken a distinctly different course again.

 Dr. Joseph Warren leveraged the mechanics to